 Our advice is as follows: If your car needs an MOT, and you can afford to get one, we’d recommend finding a test site near you and booking an appointment.
 After all, it’s your safety that’s in question here.

 We would also recommend doing a pre-MOT check at home before heading to a station.
-To find out the things to look for visit here

 All garages used by BookMyGarage will adhere to the latest Government guidelines on social distancing and personal hygiene.